First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 “Students come and we sit with them,” said Deborah Harte, director of Single Stop.
 “We have on a sheet of paper all of the items that are in the pantry, so students have a choice.
 You can escort us to the pantry and actually see the things, or you can check it off in the office and we’ll go pack a bag for you.”

 Dr. Marva Craig, BMCC vice president of student affairs, said the need for a program of this nature was extremely apparent.
-In recent years, BMCC has assisted more than 600 students with food insecurities, either by helping to apply for New York State’s Supplemental Nutrition Assistance Program (SNAP) or giving them gift cards to local supermarkets, provided by the school’s emergency fund.
+In recent years, BMCC has assisted more than 600 students with food insecurities, either by helping to apply for New York State’s Supplemental Nutrition Assistance Program (SNAP), or giving them gift cards to local supermarkets, provided by the school’s emergency fund.
 For many students, coming from a public high school — where meals are often provided for food-insecure students — to a college campus where they are left to fend for themselves, can be a shock.

 “When they leave the high school and they come to us, we’ve decided we don’t handle food insecurities, which is irresponsible because we know it has to do with retention and graduation,” Criag said.